Menu

 • Streaming SSR - Async content streaming support

-• CSR Navigation - SPA-like navigation with sol-link
+• CSR Navigation - SPA-like navigation with data-sol-link

 • Middleware - Railway Oriented Programming based middleware